IBM beats profit estimates on cloud-computing growth

-(Reuters) - International Business Machines Corp (IBM.N) beat analysts’ estimates for third-quarter profit on Wednesday, benefiting from growth in its high-margin cloud-computing business.
+Oct 16 (Reuters) - International Business Machines Corp beat analysts’ estimates for third-quarter profit on Wednesday, benefiting from growth in its high-margin cloud-computing business.

 Revenue from the company’s cloud services, which are driving IBM’s pivot away from established businesses including mainframe servers, rose 11% to $5 billion in the third quarter ended Sept.
 30.